aarav2703/churnXGB_prod/README.md

 # ChurnXGB

-ChurnXGB is a churn-targeting project built around one practical question:
+ChurnXGB is a churn-targeting project built around a simple business question:

-If a business can only contact a small share of customers, who should it target to protect the most value?
+If a company can only contact a limited number of customers, who should it target to protect the most value?

-So this repo is not just a churn classifier.
-It is an offline decision system built on customer-month snapshots, temporal validation, calibrated probabilities, budget-based targeting, and simple local serving through FastAPI and a React dashboard.
+That is why this repo is not just a churn classifier.
+It is an offline decision system built on customer-month snapshots, temporal validation, calibrated probabilities, budget-based targeting, and a small product layer on top through FastAPI and React.

 ## What This Project Does

-At a high level, the system:
+The system:

 - builds point-in-time customer-month features from transaction data
 - predicts 90-day churn
 - compares `xgboost`, `lightgbm`, and `logistic_regression`
 - calibrates probabilities before deployment
 - ranks customers with both `policy_ml` and `policy_net_benefit`
-- evaluates results with standard metrics and decision metrics
+- evaluates both model quality and targeting quality
 - runs backtests and segment-level analysis
 - tracks feature drift and decision drift
 - serves saved outputs through FastAPI
-- exposes results in Streamlit and React dashboards
+- exposes the results in Streamlit and React dashboards

-The main idea is simple: a model with decent AUC is useful, but a targeting system is better if it can also show who to contact at 5%, 10%, or 20% budget and what the expected tradeoff looks like.
+The main point of the project is that churn prediction by itself is not enough.
+If the model says 5,000 customers are risky but the business can only contact 300 of them, then ranking and decision quality matter just as much as the classifier.

-## Why This Is Different From A Basic Churn Demo
+## Why I Built It This Way

-A lot of churn projects stop at:

-"This customer has a high churn probability."

-This repo goes further:

-- which customers should be targeted at a fixed budget?
-- how much value at risk sits inside the selected group?
-- how does the answer change when intervention cost matters?
-- does performance change across value bands and recency bands?
-- does the decision system stay stable over time?
+I kept the project centered on customer-month snapshots because that is a practical unit for retention analysis.
+It is detailed enough to capture behavior over time, but still simple enough to train, evaluate, and explain cleanly.

-That makes it much closer to an applied data science project than a notebook-only model demo.
+I also wanted the project to reflect how an applied data science system usually works in practice:

+- data is built in an offline pipeline
+- time leakage has to be controlled carefully
+- model quality is not the same thing as business usefulness
+- outputs should be saved and inspectable
+- a model is more convincing when it can be served, monitored, and explained

+So the repo is intentionally broader than a single notebook, but still small enough to understand end to end.

 ## Problem Setup